 Justin serves as Chair of the Board at the Black TV & Film Collective, leveraging his background in strategy, technology and consulting to propel the organization forward.

 Justin Lewis is a retail and technology expert with over 10 years of experience priming organizations for growth.
 Recently as a consultant for A.T.
 Kearney, Justin helped companies design new business models and services that aligned to emerging industry and consumer trends.
 Justin is an authority on the future of retail, and currently advises large retailers on how to enable omni-channel offerings.

 Justin graduated NYU Stern with an MBA in Strategy and Entrepreneurship, and has a degree in Electrical Engineering from the Cooper Union.

-Kibi is an LA based business executive and Emmy Award winning producer with over 18 years of experience in strategy, business development, media, entertainment, tech, finance and entrepreneurship.
+Kibi serves as Treasurer of the Board at the Black TV & Film Collective.
+She is an LA based business executive and Emmy Award winning producer with over 18 years of experience in strategy, business development, media, entertainment, tech, finance and entrepreneurship.
 Working in Executive roles at Red Table Talk (President), Bloomberg Media (Head of Digital Strategy & Business Development), ABC News (Senior Manager, Business Strategy and Operations), and Broadway Federal Bank (VP/ Business Development Manager) she’s become recognized for her ability to mix comprehensive industry insight, entrepreneurial acumen, and strategic communications skills to build digital businesses and brands globally.

 Ekwa has been an adjunct faculty at Tisch School of the Arts, as well as a recurring mentor in Mira Nair’s East Africa based Maisha Screenwriting Labs.
 Currently Ekwa is the resident educational instructor with the African Film Festival, and teaches Screenwriting at The New School and Feirstein Graduate School of Cinema, Brooklyn College.